spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-shipment-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that in the database the configured data has been added to the `spy_glossary` table.
+Make sure that the configured data has been added to the `spy_glossary` table in the database.

 {% endinfo_block %}